Properties available to let

 Students and new arrivals to the UK

-In certain cases, such as applicants who are students or new arrivals in the UK, we may require a UK based guarantor or require rent to be paid in advance.
+In certain cases, such as applicants who are students or new arrivals in the UK, we may require a UK based guarantor.
 References would be taken on the guarantor at an additional cost.
-Alternatively, it is usual for the rent to be paid in advance in two tranches of 6 months for a 12 month tenancy.
+Alternatively, it is usual for the rent to be paid in advance in two tranches of 6 months for a 12-month tenancy.

 Check-in and check-out

-Thomas Michael will be instructed by the landlord as to what arrangements are to be made for the inventory and check-in.
+Thomas Michael will be instructed by the landlord as to what arrangements are to be made for the inventory and check-in and it is the landlord’s decision as to whether an inventory clerk is instructed.
 Unless agreed otherwise, the landlord will be responsible for the cost of the inventory and check-in and the tenant will be liable for the cost of the check-out (and any missed appointments).
 We advise you to make yourself available for the check-in and check-out.
 The fees for an inventory and check-in and check-out vary depending on the amount of rooms and furnishing but usually range from £80 to £150.
 Further information on these fees can be provided by Thomas Michael.

 A deposit equivalent to six weeks’ rent must be paid before any tenancy is commenced.
 These funds are transferred to the landlord who will register the deposit monies with a deposit protection scheme.
 All deposit deductions must be agreed in writing by both landlord and tenant upon the termination of the tenancy.
 The tenancy agreement entered into is between the landlord and the tenant and, therefore, the tenant cannot hold Thomas Michael liable for any deductions made from the deposit which may fall into dispute.